Tips for Staying On-Trend With Social Media for Apartments

-Social media is changing, still.
-More specifically, Facebook, Instagram, and Snapchat are constantly evolving to better serve businesses from an advertising and marketing standpoint.
-The question you should be asking: How can multifamily leverage these platforms to get in front of potential residents?
+Social media for apartments is changing every day.
+More specifically, Facebook and Instagram are constantly evolving to better serve properties from an advertising and multifamily marketing standpoint.
+The question you should be asking: How can my property leverage these platforms to get in front of potential residents?

 We’ve been thinking through the same thing.
 Luckily, these social platforms give multifamily properties a great opportunity to get creative.

 Why spend time marketing on social media?
 Because that’s where your target audience is spending their time.
-A quick look at the numbers revealed 24 percent of U.S. adults use Snapchat, 69 percent use Facebook, and 37 percent use Instagram.
 Not to mention, many brands, advertising, and promotions have found their home within these apps.

 Planning Your Content

 Content on social media shouldn’t be a chance to promote your available units or competitive prices.
 It should be a fun, creative outlet to engage your current (and potential) residents.
-Hosting a resident appreciation event?
-Get a few clips of residents saying what they love about your property.
 This type of content is a chance to relate to residents in a relevant way and show off your community’s personality.

 One of the most popular features on social media currently are “Stories,” which are images and videos that hang around for 24 hours and can be viewed repeatedly.
 Stories allow marketers to curate content and get creative — not only with their own content but with user submissions.